Menu

 Icke’s modern setting on a design by Hildegard Bechtler with its screens and office furniture, has the effect of focusing the audience’s attention on the very human disaster which unfolds.
 At the moment of his greatest triumph and on the verge of great deeds Oedipus’s world and those of his family come crashing down due to long forgotten events from over 30 years before.
 For all that this is a tragedy, there is considerable playfulness and humour in the early stages as the couple’s three children (Phia Saban, James Wilbraham and Jordan Scowen) josh and assert themselves into the dynastic cut and thrust, just as the off-spring of any ordinary family might.

 The familial familiarity is what binds the play together and it is Manville’s heart shattering, matter of factness in retelling the long suppressed circumstance of her loss of innocence, which acts as a dagger to the heart.
 Her stoicism and desire to move on, must surely resonate with any woman who has had to endure the impact and aftermath of decisions made without her consent or consultation.
-It is a gentle powerhouse performance which will surely garners nominations come awards season
+It is a gentle powerhouse performance which will surely garner nominations come awards season.

 Plays until 4th January 2025.